edgedb/edgedb/docs/reference/protocol/index.rst

 of the extensions received in :ref:`ref_protocol_msg_client_handshake` (i.e. it never adds extra ones).

-While it's not required by the protocol specification itself, EdgeDB server currently requires setting the following params in :ref:`ref_protocol_msg_client_handshake`:
+While it's not required by the protocol specification itself, Gel server currently requires setting the following params in :ref:`ref_protocol_msg_client_handshake`: